List of Preston North End F.C. seasons

-This is a list of seasons played by Preston North End Football Club in English football, from 1883 (the year of the club's first FA Cup campaign) to the present day.
-It details the club's achievements in major competitions, and the top scorers for each season.
+This is a list of seasons played by Preston North End Football Club in English football, from 1883, the year of the club's first FA Cup campaign, to the present day.
+It details the club's achievements in major competitions, including its invincible season in the first season of the Football League, and the top scorers for each season.